bain-cs110/bain-cs110.github.io/pages/syllabus.md

 ### Deliberate Extension Policy

-The _deliberate extension policy_ applies ONLY to **Homeworks** and is meant to accommodate students who may have a particular week during the quarter where they are unable to complete the assigned Exercise on-time.
+The _deliberate extension policy_ applies ONLY to **Homeworks** and is meant to accommodate students who may have a particular week during the quarter where they are unable to complete the assigned homework on-time.
 Students may apply (using a Google Form included at the bottom of each assignment) and receive a waiver of the late penalty on assignments:

-* Students **must** request the extension via the form at least 24 hours in advance of the Exercise deadline.
+* Students **must** request the extension via the form at least 24 hours in advance of the homework deadline.
-* Students **may not** request extensions on consecutive assignments.
+* Students **may not** request more than 2 extensions in a quarter.

 The policy is _deliberate_ in that you, as a student, must actively consider at least 24 hours in advance of the deadline that you will need extra time to complete this assignment.
 We do not allow consecutive extensions.
 If you find yourself needing extra time on consecutive assignments, this is a good sign that you need to reach out to someone on the Course Staff for help.

 There will be no exceptions to this policy.
-Once you are granted an extension, it cannot be voided.
+Once you apply for a valid extension, it cannot be voided.

 No assignments are accepted after 48 hours.
 This policy does not extend the final due date, it only waives the late penalty.